smbutterfield/ibmt17-18/_04-intro-rhythm/c2-ex-metricpercept.md

 K:C
 EA eB df| EA eB df:| [M:6/8] EAe Bdf| EAe Bdf:|]{% endcapture %}
 {% include abc-example.html number="3" abc=ex3 %}
-For melodic patterns, use arpeggios grouped into twos and threes to switch between 3/4 and 6/8

-It should be noted that many composers rely on using meters to evoke particular rhythmic biases in the performer, so it is disingenuous to say that meter is *entirely* subjective.
-Stravinsky was well-known to write the same passage in various meters (e.g. *Rite of Spring*, *L'histoire du Soldat*), so a good performer is aware of what the meter is trying to tell them.

 ## How previous material affects perception